ARGO Investors Have Opportunity to Lead Argo Group International Holdings, Ltd. Securities Fraud Lawsuit

-LOS ANGELES, Dec.
-2, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Argo Group International Holdings, Ltd. ("Argo" or the "Company") (NYSE: ARGO).
+BENSALEM, Pa., Dec.
+8, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Argo Group International Holdings, Ltd. ("Argo" or the "Company") (NYSE: ARGO).

 Class Period: February 13, 2018 – August 9, 2022